Online Health Information: Is It Reliable?

 Trust Yourself and Talk to Your Doctor

 Use common sense and good judgment when looking at health information online.
 There are websites on nearly every health topic, and many have no rules overseeing the quality of the information provided.
-Take a deep breath and think a bit before acting on any health information you find online.
+Use the information you find online as one tool to become more informed.
 Don’t count on any one website and check your sources.
-And, remember to talk with your doctor about what you learn online before making any changes in your health care.
+Discuss what you find with your doctor before making any changes to your health care.

 For More Information About Reliable Health Websites